impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-8-content.md

 ## Setting `RBENV_ROOT`

-We've seen the `-z` flag for the `[` command before- it checks whether a value has a length of zero.
+We've seen the `-z` flag in conditional logic before- it checks whether a value has a length of zero.

-So if the `RBENV_ROOT` variable has not been set, then we set it equal to `${HOME}/.rbenv`, i.e. the `.rbenv` hidden directory located as a subdir of our UNIX home directory.
+So if the `RBENV_ROOT` variable has not yet been set, then we give it a default value of `${HOME}/.rbenv`, i.e. the `.rbenv` hidden directory located as a subdir of our UNIX home directory.
 If it *has* been set, then we just trim off any trailing "/" character.
-Then we export it as a environment variable.
+Either way, we export it as a environment variable.

-The purpose of this code seems to be ensuring that `RBENV_ROOT` is set to some value, whether it's the value that the user specified or the default value.

 What does `$RBENV_ROOT` do?
 According to [the "Environment Variables" section](https://github.com/rbenv/rbenv#environment-variables){:target="_blank" rel="noopener"} of the README, it: